Radiologic Technology Degree

 - Submit official college transcripts, if applicable;

-- Complete the components listed below of the Health Care Science Certificate - Radiologic Technology curriculum with an overall 3.0 GPA; these courses (28 credit hours) must be completed with a minimum grade of "C" in each course and a cumulative GPA of 3.0.
-In the event that a class does not meet capacity, students possessing a 2.75 GPA will be considered.
+- Complete the components listed in the Health Care Science Certificate - Radiologic Technology curriculum with an overall 3.0 GPA; these courses (34 credit hours) must be completed with a minimum grade of "C" in each course and a cumulative GPA of 3.0.
+MATH, BIOL, and ALHS course must have been completed within 5 years.

 - Click here for more information about the Radiologic Technology Program.